easy30/easy-task/README.md

 If you only want to quickly deploy a simple and usable scheduling system, you don't need to consider the existing business system, you can directly use the task-console source code development.
 - Check out the task-console spring boot code module, import it into the IDE, and execute com.cehome.task.console.TaskConsoleApplication for start.
 - Visit http://localhost:8080
-- Click the "View Log" button to view the log of the built-in demoPlugin task.
+- Click the "Log" button to view the log of the built-in demoPlugin task.
 - Modify the demoPlugin corresponding class com.cehome.task.console.DemoPlugin to redeploy and view the execution results.